bridgekitio/frodo/README.md

 ## Go Generate Support

-If you prefer to stick to the standard Go toolchain for generating code, you can use `//go:generate` comments to hook the Abide code generator into your build process.
+If you prefer to stick to the standard Go toolchain for generating code, you can use `//go:generate` comments to hook the Frodo code generator into your build process.

 For example, this generates the server/gateway, mock service, Go client, JS client, and Flutter/Dart client, and OpenAPI documentation just by marking up your service